Industrial Augmented Reality Glasses: Use Case and Applications

 The evolution of smart glasses

 We heard about smart glasses around 2013 when Google launched its first version of AR-assisted smart glasses, Google Glass.
 It seemed like AR technology had found the perfect hardware to deliver all manner of experiences to users.
-Several other products entered the market in the following years, including heavy hitters such as Microsoft and Amazon.
+Several other products, including heavy hitters such as Microsoft and Amazon, entered the market in the following years.
 Innovations kept coming, but manufacturers were still searching for killer apps to mainstream the technology.
 Then, in 2017, Google relaunched Google Glass, specifically targeting the enterprise market, and was soon followed by other manufacturers who hoped to make inroads into this industrial space.
 AR-assisted wearables fit perfectly into Industry 4.0 methodologies, and their impact soon became apparent in various industries, from Healthcare to Logistics.

-The technology of smart glasses has evolved a lot since their first iterations over 10 years ago.
-We will now see what standard models available on the market can offer in terms of features.
-We will also outline some key differences between standard consumer wearables and smart glasses for industry.
+The technology of smart glasses has evolved a lot since their first iterations over ten years ago.
+We will now see what standard models available on the market can offer regarding features.
+We will also outline some key differences between standard consumer wearables and smart glasses for the industry.
 As well as explain how this technology differs from VR.

 How does smart glass technology work?

 Smart glasses combine Augmented Reality technology into a wearable device that allows hands-free access to the internet.
-By allowing the user to access the internet using voice control, they can view and listen to up-to-date information on the spot without interrupting their work.
+Allowing users to access the internet using voice control allows them to view and listen to up-to-date information on the spot without interrupting their work.

 Superimposing information onto a field of vision is one of the key features of AR-assisted smart glasses, and this is achieved through an optical head-mounted display (OHMD) or embedded wireless glasses with transparent heads-up display (HUD), see-through displays, or augmented reality (AR) overlay.